-- 1.1 All diploma-bound students in grades 3 8 and 10 will meet or exceed Maryland School Assessment (MSA) standards.
-(State standard) - 1.2 All diploma-bound students will participate in the PSAT.
+- 1.1 All diploma-bound students in grades 3 8, AS WELL AS STU-DENTS ENROLLED IN ENGLISH 10 AND GEOMETRY, will meet or exceed Maryland School Assessment (MSA) standards.
+(State standard) - 1.2 All GRADE 10 diploma-bound students will participate in the PSAT.
 (BCPS standard) - 1.3 All students scoring a 55 or above on verbal/math PSAT will be counseled into honors or gifted and talented level courses.
-(BCPS standard) - 1.4 All students who earn a certificate of attendance will have documented evidence of their attainment of knowledge and skills within their prescribed programs.
-(State standard) - 1.5 Seventy percent of participating special education students will meet or exceed state standards for the [Independence Mastery Assessment Program (IMAP)] ALTERNATE MARYLAND SCHOOL ASSESSMENT (ALT-MSA).
-(State standard) - 1.6 All ELIGIBLE prekindergarten students [in eligible schools] will have access to a PreKindergarten Program by the 2007 2008 school year.
+(BCPS standard) - 1.4 All students who earn a Certificate of Attendance will have documented evidence of their attainment of knowledge and skills within their prescribed programs.
+(State standard) - 1.5 Seventy percent of participating special education students will meet or exceed state standards for the Alternate Maryland School Assessment (ALT-MSA).
+(State standard) - 1.6 All eligible prekindergarten students will have access to a PreKindergarten Program by the 2007 2008 school year.
 (State standard) - 1.7 All elementary schools will have a full-day kindergarten by the 2007 2008 school year.
-(State standard) - 1.8 Students in grades 2 6 will achieve grade level standards on reading [benchmark] assessments.
-(BCPS standard) - [1.9 All students will pass the Maryland Functional Math, Reading, and Writing Tests prior to the end of grade 8.
-(BCPS standard)]
+(State standard) - 1.8 Students in grades 2 6 will achieve grade level standards on reading assessments.
+(BCPS standard) - 1.9 Each middle school will meet or exceed the COUNTY BENCH-MARK MEASURE FOR THE [State average] student participation rate in Algebra I. (BCPS standard)

-- 1.9 [1.10] Each middle school will meet or exceed the State average student participation rate in Algebra I. (BCPS standard) - 1.10 [1.11] All students will pass the Algebra I Maryland High School Assessment (HSA) by the end of grade 9.
-(BCPS standard) - 1.11 [1.12] All students will acquire one fine arts credit by passing a course that is driven by the Maryland Content Standards.
-(State standard) - 1.12 [1.13] All students successfully completing Algebra I, biology, English 9, geometry, and government will pass the Maryland High School Assessment on their first attempt.
-(BCPS standard) - 1.13 [1.14] All high schools will meet or exceed the national average of a 7% participation rate on the Advanced Placement (AP) examination.
-(BCPS standard) - 1.14 [1.15] All high schools will have at least 70% of their students who take AP examinations achieve passing scores.
-(BCPS standard) - 1.15 [1.16 All International Baccalaureate (IB) schools will have 100% participation rate for the IB diploma-bound students.]
-ALL STUDENTS WHO PARTICIPATE IN THE INTERNATIONAL BACCALAUREATE (IB) PROGRAM WILL COMPLETE THE IB DIPLOMA REQUIREMENTS.
-(BCPS standard) - 1.16 [1.17 All IB schools will have at least a 75% pass rate on IB examinations.]
-SEVENTY-FIVE PERCENT OF STUDENTS PARTICIPATING IN THE INTERNATIONAL BACCALAUREATE (IB) PROGRAM WILL MEET OR EXCEED THE PASSING SCORE FOR ALL IB EXAMINATIONS.
-(BCPS standard)
+- 1.10 All students will pass the Algebra I Maryland High School Assessment (HSA) by the end of grade 9.
+(BCPS standard) - 1.11 All students will acquire one fine arts credit by passing a course that is driven by the Maryland Content Standards.
+(State standard) - 1.12 All students successfully completing Algebra I, biology, English 10 [9], geometry, and government will pass the Maryland High School Assessment on their first attempt.
+(BCPS standard) - 1.13 All high schools will meet or exceed the national average of a 7% participation rate on the Advanced Placement (AP) examination.
+(BCPS standard) - 1.14 All high schools will have at least 70% of their students who take AP examinations achieve passing scores.
+(BCPS standard) - 1.15 All students who participate in the International Baccalaureate (IB) program will complete the IB diploma requirements.
+(BCPS standard) - 1.16 Seventy-five percent of students participating in the International Baccalaureate (IB) program will meet or exceed the passing score for all IB examinations.
+(BCPS standard) - 1.17 All high schools will meet or exceed the national average for participation in the SAT or the ACT.
+(BCPS standard) - 1.18 All high schools will meet or exceed the national average for critical reading, mathematics, and writing scores on the SAT or the ACT.
+(BCPS standard) - 1.19 All high schools whose students take the placement test will meet or exceed scores on the Accuplacer that enables students to enroll in college level courses at two-year colleges.
+(BCPS standard) - 1.20 All high school students identified as career and technology education concentrators will meet or exceed State standards for both cumulative and technical Grade Point Averages (GPA).
+(State standard) - 1.21 All schools will achieve an attendance rate of at least 94%.
+(State standard)